statnett/quick-xmltodict/README.md

 ## Features

-`quick-xmltodict` is a Rust-backed XML-to-dict conversion package that is designed to be fast and efficient.
+`quick-xmltodict` is a Rust-backed XML-to-dict conversion package designed to be fast and efficient.
 It has a single function, `parse`, that takes an XML string and returns a Python dictionary.
 You should be able to use this function as a drop-in replacement for the `xmltodict.parse` function from the original `xmltodict` package (used without any extra arguments).
 Like `xmltodict`, `quick-xmltodict` follows [this](https://www.xml.com/pub/a/2006/05/31/converting-between-xml-and-json.html) schema for converting XML to JSON.